-District-wide in Waldeck-Frankenberg since last week again rising infection numbers with the Coronavirus are to be registered.
-In particular in the city of Rosenthal, the confirmed cases have now climbed to a peak of 40 currently infected persons.
-Within the last seven days, 17 new cases have occurred among only about 2,200 residents in Rosenthal, which is about 6.6 times the figure for the county as a whole, with 184 new cases among 156,320 residents in the same period.
-Together, the district and the city are therefore now strengthening the protective measures to slow down the increase.
+Since last week, the number of infections with the coronavirus has been on the rise again throughout the district of Waldeck-Frankenberg.
+In the town of Rosenthal in particular, the confirmed cases have now climbed to a peak of 40 currently infected persons.
+Within the last seven days, 17 new cases have occurred among only about 2,200 inhabitants in Rosenthal, which is about 6.6 times the number in the entire district with 184 new cases among 156,320 inhabitants in the same period.
+Together, the district and the city are now strengthening protective measures to slow down the increase.

 In the past weeks, there had been an increase in infections, especially in connection with the day care centre and the primary school.
 "Currently, the numbers continue to rise.
 Almost all persons who were quarantined as a precautionary measure have now tested positive," reports Karl-Friedrich Frese, First District Commissioner and Head of the District Health Department.
 "We have therefore initiated further protective measures as a precautionary measure.

 The day-care centre "Pusteblume" and the Nicolaus-Hilgermann-School will remain closed for another week after the Easter holidays for security reasons.
 In plain language, this means that both facilities will be closed until 23 April.
 Project days that were supposed to take place at the school during the Easter holidays will also be discontinued.
 This has been agreed upon by the district together with the responsible body of the day-care centre, the town of Rosenthal and the State Education Authority in Fritzlar.
 A corresponding general decree will be issued by the district.